Guidelines for Taiohi/Students and Online Learning

 - Years 11-13 students, please don’t worry about NCEA.
 Your teachers will be responsive to your needs as a learner, and you will be advised of assessment dates that may change or how assessments may differ online.
-If in doubt, ask your teacher, who will be able to provide a revised assessment statement in Term 2.
+If in doubt, ask your teacher, who will provide a revised assessment statement if required.

-- NZQA are helping schools to develop effective plans for NCEA assessment and qualifications for students affected by COVID-19, including supporting remote learning.
+- NZQA will help schools to develop effective plans for NCEA assessment and qualifications for students affected by COVID-19, including supporting remote learning.
 NZQA will be supporting schools to use the flexibility built into NCEA in how we manage internal assessment through remote learning, and to generate grades derived from learning programmes should attendance at external assessments be disrupted.

-- Work is also underway to make sure that all qualifications, awards and pathways (including University Entrance and Vocational Pathways) will remain available through any disruptions.
+- The commitment from NZQA are that all qualifications, awards and pathways (including University Entrance and Vocational Pathways) will remain available through any disruptions.